FairgateLabs/BitVMX-CPU/README.md

 `cargo run --release --bin emulator -- execute  --step 150000000 --limit 180000000 --list "160000000,165000000,170000000" --trace`

+#### Memory dump

+To generate a memory dump at a given step `--dump-mem [step]`.
+This will dump the memory state at the given step, excluding all the empty addresses.

 ### Generating failing cases:

 To emulate an error in the hash calculation and get a defective hash list, use `--fail-hash [step]`